usaid-cs/yesterday-i-learned/random.md

 - The pizzas displayed on shelves are often half-baked.
 When you order a slice, that slice goes into the oven and finish baking.
 - [SIL](https://en.m.wikipedia.org/wiki/Safety_integrity_level) level 4 _requires_ that you write yoda statements.
 - Bump keys have every slot cut to the lowest position and the shoulder cut enough to allow it to be pushed in just a bit farther than a normal key.
-- Google Assistant's cut-off for "tomorrow" is 5am.
 - [Uncle Sam](https://en.wikipedia.org/wiki/Uncle_Sam) was rumoured to be a meatpacker from New York.
 - [Shotgun microphones](https://en.wikipedia.org/wiki/Microphone#Shotgun_and_parabolic_microphones) work better than parabolic microphones in capturing lower frequencies from a long distance.
 - The phillips screwdriver is sharp, and is [unintentionally designed to cam out](https://en.wikipedia.org/wiki/Cam_out) (turn too much and pop itself out).
 The [pozidriv](https://en.wikipedia.org/wiki/List_of_screw_drives#Pozidriv) screwdriver is flat, and is designed to _not_ cam out.
 Unfortunately using the wrong screwdriver for the two types of screws, even if they are both crosses, will damage them.